AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_rest_registration.md

 }
 ```

-## Querying the number of offline messages received by a user
+## Querying the number of offline messages

-Queries the number of offline messages received by a user.
+Queries the number of offline messages that have and have not been delivered to a user.

 ### HTTP request